-The 'Policy Reforms: A Roadmap to Boost to the Indian Tourism Industry' whitepaper attempts to highlight relevant subjects requiring the attention of the Government of India or State Governments, depending on the topic.
-We have also attempted to provide an indepth comparison with international markets that are competitive with Indian Tourism in the South Asian, Southeast Asian and Middle Eastern regions.
+The 'Policy Reforms: A Roadmap to Boost to the Indian Tourism Industry' whitepaper attempts to highlight relevant subjects requiring the attention of the Government of India or State Governments, depending

+The country's slow development of hospitality on the topic.
+We have also attempted to provide an indepth comparison with international markets that are competitive with Indian Tourism in the South Asian.
+Southeast Asian and Middle Eastern regions.
 Furthermore, in each chapter we have highlighted best practices implemented by the Indian States.

-We would also like to thank InterGlobe Hotels for sharing insights into challenges faced in the development and operational phase, as well as providing supporting data points to recommend the best way forward.
+We would also like to thank InterGlobe Hotels for sharing insights into challenges faced in the development and operational phase, as well as providing supporting data points to recommend the best way forward